 ||

-Our Self Help Groups (SHGs) formation reached 55 groups with membership of 1,100 community members who happen to be only women.
-Through out the year, the groups were empowered with knowledge and skills on the Self Help Group concept.
 This concept has enabled members to do weekly savings,deal with issues concerning child protection, postive parenting, family welfare, hygiene and sanitation.
 As a result, our members in the communities have been able to develope apositive household relationship due to the mutual understanding between husbands, wives and the children as well as financial stability. |

 ||